xluckydegen/launchpad-contracts/contracts/echidna/fuzzing-report.md

 This report contains defined invariants and validation of fuzz tests by bug injections.
 To run the fuzzing campaign, please follow the instructions in [Readme.md](../../readme.md).

+Furthermore, during building the fuzzing campaign, several tests were written (see tests at [test/foundry](../../test/foundry/)) mostly to facilitate debugging.

 ## Invariants

 ### Assumptions, simplifications

-1. Currently we do not aim to fuzz multiple distributions running simultaneously (to simplify fuzzing process for now).
+1. Currently, we do not aim to fuzz multiple distributions running simultaneously (to simplify the fuzzing process for now).
-2. Regarding to the point 1, we do not fuzz multiple claims at once, i.e. `claimMultiple` in [Distribution](./contracts/v2/DistributionV2.sol).
+2. Regarding to the point 1, we do not fuzz multiple claims at once, i.e., `claimMultiple` in [Distribution](./contracts/v2/DistributionV2.sol).
-3. `emergencyImportClaims` needs to be as flexible as possible for unexpected emergency situation, thus it is not the subject of fuzzing campaign.
+3. `emergencyImportClaims` needs to be as flexible as possible for unexpected emergency situation; thus it is not the subject of fuzzing campaign either.

 Below is the list of invariants: